matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 jekyll serve
 {% endhighlight%}

-Once your style guide is complete you can publish it directly to [Github Pages](https://pages.github.com/).
+Once your style guide is complete you can publish it to [Github Pages](https://pages.github.com/) like any other Jekyll website.

 # Configuration